beyonk-group/hapi-view-models/readme.md

   * `plugin` which is the `hapi` plugin providing `reply.vm()`
   * `ViewModel` which is the base class your view models should extend.

+The plugin uses a slightly stricter extension of [standard-style](https://standardjs.com/)

 ### Contributing

 To contribute to the plugin, fork it to your own github account, create a branch, make your changes, and submit a PR.